 Narconon Provides Drug Addiction Treatment to Men and Women, Young and Old

 In some forty Narconon drug and alcohol rehabilitation centers around the world, all kinds of people get the help they need.
 It takes longer than a few weeks or a month to rebuild a life that has been destroyed by drugs, and that is what the drug-free Narconon program offers.
 People from every walk of life, old and young, come to Narconon and leave with the ability to live fully drug-free.
 People who were previously addicted learn how to create a sober life again.

-With the help of Narconon drug treatment and education centers, countries can help themselves to a future in which their citizens have learned how to live drug-free.
+With the help of Narconon drug treatment centers, countries can help themselves to a future in which their citizens have learned how to live drug-free.